skoeb/SublimeTutor/tutorial/chapter_2_9.md

 ==============

 You have shown lovely progress till now.
 You have sorted a block of text two times in unit 4 and then 8.
-Second time, it took less time time than the first one.
+Second time, it took less time than the first one.
 What if I tell you that you can sort lines in Sublime Text with just one keystroke?